 This ecosystem-based perspective is absent from most policy discussions around semiconductors, where a focus on market interventions like business incentives and trade restrictions have dominated the discussion.
-Yet, America's leading position in semiconductors starts with its educational and research institutions and, by extension, the high skill of its workforce.
+Yet, America's position in semiconductors leading starts with its educational and research institutions and, by extension, the high skill of its workforce.
 A more strategic and comprehensive plan for semiconductors must look broadly at the industry as a whole and ensure that the diverse talent and research required for sustaining America's competitive advantages are fully supported.

-Third, the semiconductor industry is going through a generational transition from closed-source technologies to open-source models, which will empower a more diverse, specialized, and competitive chip industry.
+Third, the semiconductor industry is going through a generational transition from closed-source technologies to opensource models, which will empower a more diverse, specialized, and competitive chip industry.
 U.S. policymakers have been divided over this transition, with widespread fear that open-source technology will surrender America's competitive advantages.
 Open-source will force some chip firms to change their business models.
 But if approached strategically it could also catalyze a new generation of semiconductor innovation.
-Rather than trying to defend incumbents who fear open-source technologies and who are trying to defend existing intellectual property, the U.S. should ask how it can encourage adoption of open-source chip architectures to drive down cost, increase security, and catalyze innovation.
+Rather than trying to defend incumbents who fear open-source technologies and who are trying to defend existing intellectual property, the U.S. should ask how it can encourage adoption of opensource chip architectures to drive down cost, increase security, and catalyze innovation.

 America's actions to support its semiconductor industry need to focus not on protecting the present-day leaders but on fostering a base of innovation that will springboard future leaders.
-This report explores three ways the U.S. can design a more comprehensive policy for the semiconductor industry by ow can the U.S. government support next generation semiconductor technologies?
-Competitors from South Korea, Taiwan, and-increasingly- China have taken market share in the manufacturing of chips.
+This report explores three ways the U.S. can design a more comprehensive policy for the semiconductor industry by

+- Supporting next-generation research into semiconductor technology - Improving the pipeline of engineers and talent into the semiconductor industry at all phases - Embracing open-source technologies to make America's industry the most globally competitive can the U.S. government support next generation semiconductor technologies?
+Competitors from South Korea.
+Taiwan, and-increasingly-China have taken market share in the manufacturing of chips.
 Some analysts have suggested that the U.S. market position is under threat.
 The U.S. government is now mobilizing to support the microelectronics industry.
 China's selfsufficiency drive is something new-and worrisome-for the chip industry, but this isn't the first time that the United States has faced a challenge for the dominant position in the global chip industry.
 This section will explore how the U.S. semiconductor sector faced international competition in the past, notably from Japanese rivals in the 1980s.
 The strategies that were successful then in retaining industry leadership hold lessons for today.
 Now that the U.S. government again considers semiconductors as a strategic technology, the industry's history provides useful templates for assessing efforts to support chip technology.